Steel and tin cans: Labels

+Traditionally, labels were glued on with casein glue, which dissolved easily in hot water.
+Some other glues may make the label harder to remove for recycling.

 Standard sizes

-Cans come in a variety of shapes: two common ones are the "soup tin" and the "tuna tin".
+Cans come in a variety of shapes and sizes.
 Walls are often stiffened with rib bulges, especially on larger cans, to help the can resist dents that can cause seams to split.

 Can sizes in the United States have an assortment of designations and sizes.
 For example, size 7/8 contains one serving of half a cup with an estimated weight of 4 ounces; size 1 "picnic" has two or three servings totalling one and a quarter cups with an estimated weight of 101/2 ounces; size 303 has four servings totalling 2 cups weighing 151/2 ounces; and size 10 cans, most widely used by food services selling to cafeterias and restaurants, have twenty-five servings totalling 13 cups with an estimated weight of 1031/2 ounces (size of a roughly 3 pound coffee can).
 These are U.S. customary cups, not British Imperial standard.

 In the United States, cook books sometimes reference cans by size.
 The Can Manufacturers Institute defines these sizes, expressing them in three-digit numbers, as measured in whole and sixteenths of an inch for the container's nominal outside dimensions: a 307 × 512 would thus measure 3 and 7/16" in diameter by 5 and 3/4" (12/16") in height.
-Older can numbers are often expressed as single digits, their contents being calculated for room-temperature water as approximately eleven ounces (#1 "picnic" can), twenty ounces (#2), thirty-two ounces (#3) fifty-eight ounces (#5) and one-hundred-ten ounces (#10 "coffee" can).
+Older can numbers are often expressed as single digits, their contents being calculated for room-temperature water as approximately eleven ounces (#1 "picnic" can), twenty ounces (#2), thirty-two ounces (#3), fifty-eight ounces (#5), and one-hundred-ten ounces (#10 "coffee" can).

 In parts of the world using the metric system, tins are made in 250, 500, 750 ml (millilitre) and 1 L (litre) sizes (250 ml is approximately 1 cup or 8 ounces).
-Cans imported from the USA often have odd sizes such as 3.8 L (1 US gallon), 1.9 L (1/2 US gallon), and 946 ml (2 US pints / 1 quart).
+Cans imported from the US often have odd sizes such as 3.8 L (1 US gallon), 1.9 L (1/2 US gallon), and 946 ml (2 US pints / 1 quart).

 In the UK and Australia, cans are usually measured by net weight.
 A standard size tin can holds roughly 400 g; though the weight can vary between 385 g and 425 g depending on the density of the contents.
 The smaller half sized can holds roughly 200 g, typically varying between 170 g and 225 g.